PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

 the top right corner and the unselected data points are hidden in the Data Table.
 After running both the salience maps module and the feature attribution module for the selected point, we can see that the values in the mean column of Tabular SHAP output match the saliency scores exactly.
-Also, another cool but obvious thing to note is that the mean, min, median and max values are all the same when a single data point is selected.
+Note also that the mean, min, median and max values are all the same when a single datapoint is selected.

 {%  include partials/inset-image
     image: '/assets/images/tab-feat-attr-image-11.png',